Sue Clayton: Career

 The Stansted 15 On Trial follows the court trial of 15 activists who blocked the deportation of 60 undocumented migrants at Stansted Airport in March 2017, by locking themselves around a government-chartered Boeing 767 to prevent take-off.
 Judge Christopher Morgan found them guilty of a terrorism-related offence but gave suspended sentences or community orders after he accepted they were motivated by "genuine reasons".
 Clayton's 20-minute film is available for free broadcast.

 In 2003 Diet Coke commissioned her to research what ingredients made a box office hit so they could better choose which films to sponsor.
 Clayton came up with the formula Action: 30% Comedy: 17% Good v Evil: 13% Love/sex/romance: 12% Special effects: 10% Plot: 10% and Music: 8%.
 She identified Toy Story 2 as the best example.

 Clayton's 2011 documentary, Hamedullah: The Road Home, was filmed by a young refugee who had been sent back to Kabul.
 Clayton gave him a digital camera and turned the resulting footage into an award-winning film.
 The film has been used as evidence in UK court cases to make the case that returning young refugees to Afghanistan is not safe.

 Her 2017 documentary Calais Children: A Case to Answer, played a role in the British High Court's determination that some unaccompanied minors had rights to settlement under the Dubs Amendment.
+The documentary follows her and a team of lawyers she brought to the Calais Jungle Camp, as well as the story of their successful challenge in the High Court.
+Clayton won seven international awards for the film.